Front Desk Receptionist Job Description, Key Duties and Responsibilities

 They must also possess phone handling skills, ability to work under pressure, and technical skills, as well as customer service skills to be successful on the job.

-Front Desk Receptionist Job Description Example/Sample/Template
+Front Desk Receptionist Job Description Example/Sample

 The front desk receptionist is the first point of contact for customers, guests, and walk-ins.
 They perform various functions, including providing clerical and customer support duties.